derinsavasan/sentimental-value/README.md

 # Sentimental Value

-Sentimental Value maps Netflix’s first six months of 2025 viewing data across three lenses: watch time, view count, and an emotional “sentiment matrix.”
-Sunburst layers move from format → genre → language, scaled by either hours watched or streams.
-The matrix repositions every title by emotional valence (cold → warm) and narrative intensity (flat → charged), revealing four viewing modes: prestige pieces, crowd-pleasers, background filler, and comfort rewatches.
-Hover, filter, and sample posters to see how titles cluster—and how enriched metadata (genre, runtime, country, language, posters) changes the story.
+Sentimental Value breaks Netflix’s first six months of 2025 into three parts: watch time, view count, and a sentiment matrix built from emotional valence and narrative intensity.
+Valence runs cold to warm.
+Intensity runs flat to charged.
+Plot every title on those two lines and the patterns show up fast: the heavy prestige stuff, the easy crowd-pleasers, the background filler, and the comfort rewatches.

 ## Sources